 Facial Emotion Perception

-There are three main core areas of emotion processing: emotion perception, experience, and regulation (Westgarth et al., 2021).
 Emotion perception involves recognizing social cues such as facial emotional expressions, which is the focus of this thesis.
 Human facial emotion perception has been a central topic in affective neuroscience, with Ekman and Friesen (1971) identifying a set of basic emotions that are universally recognized across cultures.
-Ekman proposed six basic emotions: happiness, sadness, anger, fear,
+Ekman proposed six basic emotions: happiness, sadness, anger, fear

-disgust, and surprise.
-As well, neutral faces serve as a baseline in many experiments, in addition to these basic emotions.
+disgust, and surprise, with neutral faces serving as a baseline.
 These emotions are reliably associated with distinct facial configurations, known as the Facial Action Coding System (FACS), developed by Ekman and Friesen (1978), which provides a comprehensive taxonomy of facial muscle movements, known as action units, which underpin the visible expressions of emotion.
 FACS categorizes facial movements into action units (AUs), each corresponding to specific muscle contractions, such as the raising of the eyebrows or the curling of the lips.
 This system has informed both psychological research and the development of synthetic facial expression systems in virtual environments.

-Datasets are crucial for studying facial emotion perception, as they provide standard- ized stimuli for experimental manipulation and analysis.
-The UIBVFED dataset is an example of a dataset that utilizes blendshapes to represent facial expressions in virtual characters (Oliver and Amengual Alcover, 2020).
-The UIBVFED dataset contains a set of 20 virtual characters that are also ethnically diverse, aged 20-80 years old expressing 32 emotions.
-The UIBVFED facial expressions were created using blendshapes, a tool that represents and manipulates clusters of facial landmarks similar to that of facial action units (AUs).
-The racially diverse affective expression (RADIATE) face stimulus set is an- other dataset that enables the study of facial emotion perception using real human faces (Conley et al., 2018).
-The RADIATE contains perceptually validated images of racially and ethnically diverse participants, aged 18-30 years old, each expressing 16 different emotions.
-The validity ratings indicated that the images were accurately perceived as expressing the intended emotions.
-These datasets provide a rich resource for examining how different facial expressions, whether from real or virtual faces, are processed in the brain.

 More recent approaches, however, advocate a constructionist view of emotion.
 Ac- cording to Barrett (2006b), emotions are not fixed categories but constructed experiences emerging from the brain’s interpretation of internal and external stimuli.
 Lindquist et al.